MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-limits.md

 ## <a name="peer-to-peer-limits"></a>Peer-to-Peer-Grenzwerte
 <a name="bkmk_P2P_LyncOnlineLimits"> </a>

-- **Grenzwert für Dateiübertragung** Die maximale Größe einer Datei, die bei einer Skype for Business Online-Chatunterhaltung übertragen werden kann.
-Informationen dazu, welche Dateitypen von der Dateiübertragung ausgenommen sind, finden Sie im Microsoft Support-Artikel zum [Senden und Empfangen von Dateien oder Anhängen in Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=398280).
+- **File transfer limit** The maximum size of a file that can be transferred in a Skype for Business Online IM conversation.
+To learn which file types are blocked for file transfer, see the Microsoft Support article about [sending and receiving files or attachments in Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=398280).

 - **Beschränkung der Anzahl von als Registerkarten geöffneten Unterhaltungen** Die maximale Anzahl der Unterhaltungsregisterkarten, die ein Skype for Business-Benutzer gleichzeitig öffnen kann